 Businesses across the UK should be planning for the challenges and opportunities ahead.
 Here you will find advice and notifications to help you understand the latest in the Brexit process and prepare for the future.

-- The Government has launched a hub for no deal Brexit informaiton with dedicated sections for businesses, individuals, UK nationals in the EU and EU nationals in the UK.
+The UK Government has launched a hub for the Brexit transition period with dedicated sections for businesses, individuals, UK nationals in the EU and EU nationals in the UK.

-The Chamber is helping and supporting businesses across the North-east in the build up to Brexit.
-The below documents have been to provide insight into how your organisation can prepare for Brexit.
+The Chamber is helping and supporting businesses across the North-east during the Brexit transition period.
+The below documents can be used to provide insight into how your organisation can prepare for Brexit.

 Brexit Agreement FAQ